Censorship in the United States: Broadcasting

 The FCC is also responsible for permitting transmitters, to prevent interference between stations from obscuring each other's signals.
 Denial of the right to transmit could be considered censorship.
 Restrictions on low-power broadcasting stations have been particularly controversial, and the subject of legislation in the 1990s and 2000s (decade).

 The Guardian reported U.S. censorship of U.S. media regarding Raymond Allen Davis, a CIA employee implicated in murder in that "A number of US media outlets learned about Davis's CIA role but have kept it under wraps at the request of the Obama administration."
 Colorado station KUSA censored an online report indicating Davis worked for the CIA when the station "removed the CIA reference from its website at the request of the US government."

 On July 26, 2018, two WKXW radio show hosts were suspended for calling New Jersey attorney general Gurbir Grewal "turban man" on air.

+From September 17th to the 22nd of 2025, popular late night talk show Jimmy Kimmel Live was temporarily taken off air by the American Broadcasting Corporation and its parent company The Walt Disney Company after host Jimmy Kimmel commented on the assassination of Charlie Kirk.
+The move was criticised as an act of censorship, sparking concerns surrounding conservative influence on mass media..

 Journalism in warzones

 Reporters are often obliged to "embed" themselves with a squad or unit of soldiers before being granted official access to fields of battle.
-Reporters are limited in what they may report by means of contracts, punishment or forced relocation, and the inherent nature of being tied to and reliant upon a military unit for protection and presence.
+Reporters are limited in what they may report by means of contracts, punishment, forced relocation, and the inherent nature of being tied to and reliant upon a military unit for protection and presence.

 Wartime censorship often involves forms of mass surveillance.
 For international communications, like those done by Western Union and ITT, this mass surveillance continued after the wars were over.
 The Black Chamber received the information after World War I. After World War II NSA's Project SHAMROCK performed a similar function.

 Comics

 Film

 The first act of movie censorship in the United States was an 1897 statute of the State of Maine that prohibited the exhibition of prizefight films.
-Maine enacted the statute to prevent the exhibition of the 1897 heavyweight championship between James J. Corbett and Robert Fitzsimmons.
-Some other states followed Maine.
+Maine enacted the statute to prevent the exhibition of the 1897 heavyweight championship between James J. Corbett and Robert Fitzsimmons other states followed Maine.

 In 1915, the US Supreme Court decided the case Mutual Film Corporation v.
 Industrial Commission of Ohio in which the court determined that motion pictures were purely commerce and not an art, and thus not covered by the First Amendment.
 This decision was not overturned until the Supreme Court case, Joseph Burstyn, Inc. v.
 Wilson in 1952.
 Popularly referred to as the "Miracle Decision", the ruling involved the short film "The Miracle", part of Roberto Rossellini's anthology film L'Amore (1948).